mbassiouny33/Docker-collaborative-platform/README.md

 ./uninstall.sh
 ```

-## Extending this script for production use:
+## Usage in production use:
-While this script works good enough, it was not meant for production enviornment.
-So here are a couple of things to do check before you use it in production.
+The script works fine, you can use it in production enviornment.But first, here are a couple of things to do check before you use it in production.
 - Make sure volumes are all persistent volumes.
 - If you already have a userbase on an LDAP/SAML server, keycloak can delegate the authentication to them.
 You just need to configure it from the administration panel.